JUkhan/ajwah_bloc_dart/README.md

 ## States

 Every state class must derived from `BaseState<T>` class.
 And it is mandatory to pass the state `name` and `initialState`.
 The `BaseState<T>` class has an abstract method `Stream<T> mapActionToState(T state, Action action, Store store);`.
 This method should be invoked by sysytem passing current state and action.
 You should return a new state based on the `action`.
-Keep in mind that if you mutate the state, it does not notify the widget\s for rerendering.
+Keep in mind that if you mutate the state, it does not notify the widget/s for rerendering.

 #### Example CounterState